snlaight/aigenius/README.md

 ## Extra Information

 This project is for developing and learning purposes only.
 It is not a real application.
+It uses an existing repository as influence for the idea, but I have refactored it to use tRPC with the App Router and NextUI, with a Postgresql Database deployed on [Fl0](https://fl0.com/).
+Link to the original repository here: [Repo](https://github.com/AntonioErdeljac/next13-ai-saas)

 Feel free to explore and modify the code to enhance your understanding of these technologies.